Sparki1337/windsurf-pro-trial-reset/README.md

 ### Description

-**Windsurf Reset Tool** is a free GUI application that allows you to reset device identifiers for Windsurf IDE (and Windsurf Next Insiders version).
+**Windsurf Reset Tool** is a free cross-platform GUI application that allows you to reset device identifiers for Windsurf IDE (and Windsurf Next Insiders version).
 The tool generates new device IDs and creates automatic backups of your configuration files.

+**Supported Platforms**: Windows, macOS, Linux

 ### ✨ Features